JMoonr/LATR/README.md

 ## Citation
-If you find LATR is useful, please cite:
+If you find LATR is useful for your research, please consider citing the paper:

 ```tex
 @article{luo2023latr,